 As explained above, home equity lending was nonexistent in France until 2006 and can be considered to be zero for the entire period during which the index is constructed.
 In the United Kingdom, home equity withdrawal provides an imperfect proxy for asset-based lending.
 Home equity withdrawal, a flow variable, measures the net change in the amount of home equity.
 Home equity is withdrawn when house equity declines (because home prices decline or mortgage-related debts rise) and when someone sells a home.
 Given that first-time home buyers inject equity in the house and home sellers withdraw equity, and given that home sellers have usually more equity in the house than home buyers, home equity withdrawal is usually positive and closely follows the turnover in housing market (Reinold 2011).
 Thus, home equity withdrawals may have nothing do with housing refinance even though it is positively affected by it.
 In addition, the data does not tell which type of refinancing affects equity withdrawals, when cash-out refinance is really what matters to detect asset-based lending.

-Recognizing the limit of the data, the cumulative value of the home equity withdrawals can help to measure financial fragility, and rising equity withdrawal in the UK means that a majority of homeowners either refinance or sell their home; possibly to repay their outstanding mortgages.
+While understanding the limit of the data, the cumulative value of the home equity withdrawals can help to measure financial fragility, and rising equity withdrawal in the UK means that a majority of homeowners either refinance or sell their home; possibly to repay their outstanding mortgages.
 Figure 5 shows home equity withdrawal and its cumulative value.
 Two periods stand out in the UK, the 1980s and the 2000s that both recorded rapid increases in home equity withdrawals.
 Figure 6 shows the proportion of cumulative home equity withdrawal relative to all mortgages, which is the variable used in the index to provide a proxy for the relative importance of asset-based lending.
 This proportion was high in the mid 1980s and early 2000s

 FIGURE 5 HERE